 While allowing to cool you could make some Boozy Berry Sauce, to serve with these cakes.
 Alternatively some fresh berries and whipped cream, turn these pretty cakes into a stunning dessert.
 Also a light dusting with icing sugar shows up these cakes incredible detail.

 If you have enjoyed these Red Velvet Mini Tiered Heart Cakes you may also like these:

 Finally, change can be unsettling for everyone.
 Interestingly, in the bible, the words “do notfear” and “fear not” feature very frequently.
 Jesus did not come to promise us a life that was all plain sailing.
 Clearly not!
-He knew there would be circumstances and situations that would cause us to worry.
+Since He knew there would be circumstances and situations that would cause us to worry.
 The key is to hand that anxiety to Him in prayer and in turn accept His Peace, which surpasses our understanding.

 Ultimately, not worrying, is, in my experience an active ongoing experience.
 Rather like forgiveness, sometimes we have to keep forgiving, likewise we also need to continue to hand all things to God in prayer.
 Giving thanks for all He has brought us through and trusting Him to see us through again.